Working at her huge dobby loom, Seiko creates yarn sculptures inspired by nature that are full of calm and beauty.

-Get to know all of these artists below – but we insist you visit yourselves this November, to smell the ink, wood and paint, see the presses, looms and potters wheels, and, most importantly, to meet all the other artists who are continuing Sheffield’s proud tradition of making.
+And we insist you visit yourselves this November, to smell the ink, wood and paint, see the presses, looms and potters wheels, and, most importantly, to meet all the other artists who are continuing Sheffield’s proud tradition of making.

 A loveable and inky t-shirted aquatint pro, working in the most incredible studio we've ever stepped foot in.